coupergateway/couper-examples/backend-validation/README.md

 This type of validation is meant to work with upstream api endpoints.
 The basic use-case is to prevent invalid requests and responses between Couper and its backend origin respectively.
 This could be a requirement of the origin api or yourself.
+Couper uses the [OpenAPI 3 standard](https://swagger.io/specification/) to load the definitions from a given document.

 ## Configuration